 Over the years, a fruit orchard, vegetable garden and numerous outbuildings including a barn, garage and shed surrounded the cabin.

 Erected by Olympic National Forest.

 Location.
 47° 42.859′ N, 122° 59.711′ W. Marker is in Brinnon, Washington, in Jefferson County.
 Marker can be reached from Washington Route 106.
+Marker is found along the nature trail by the cabin.
 Touch for map.
-Marker is found along the nature trail by the cabin.
 Marker is in this post office area: Brinnon WA 98320, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 2, 2018.
-This page originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
-This page has been viewed 77 times since then.
+It was originally submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington.
+This page has been viewed 118 times since then and 13 times this year.
 Last updated on March 31, 2018, by Martin Schrattenholzer of Renton, Washington.
 Photos: 1, 2. submitted on March 4, 2018, by Martin Schrattenholzer of Renton, Washington. • Andrew Ruppenstein was the editor who published this page.